Posted on Wednesday 10/6

 Fall Plantings for a Healthier Spring Garden

 Fall planted stock requires extra attention.
-It is highly recommended to plant in September and early part of October which gives plants sufficient time for root establishment before cold weather shuts down growth.
+It is highly recommended to plant in September and early October, which gives plants sufficient time for root establishment before cold weather shuts down growth.
 Remember, cold winter winds and sunshine cause plants to lost water from their branches, and the roots must be able to replace this loss if it is to survive.

-Evergreens, in particular broad leaved evergreens are more susceptible to winter drying.
-A parting note, trees are important fixtures in the urban and rural landscape.
+Evergreens, in particular, broad-leaved evergreens, are more susceptible to winter drying.
+On a parting note, trees are essential fixtures in the urban and rural landscape.
 We value above-ground parts of trees for their spring flowers, cooling shade in summer, and vibrant leaf colors.

 Source of Information on Winter Preparation Tips